repositony/vscode_mcnp/README.md

 ## Syntax highlighting

 All the expected syntax rules are implemented for cards, keywords, constants, and comments.
-Syntax highlighting rules are all case insesnitive, and apply across multiple lines where appropriate, such as with the `SDEF` and `FMESH` cards seen in the example below.
+Syntax highlighting rules are case insesnitive, and apply across multiple lines where appropriate, such as with the `SDEF` and `FMESH` cards seen in the example below.

 ![example_input_deck](/images/example_input_deck.png)